kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 	}
 \right] \right),
 $$
-where $\text{flatten}$ is a function that flattens any 2 dimensional matrix into a 1 dimensional row vector row-wise.
-With (51), we can now see that we can decompose it into the following vector by vector multiplication
+where $\text{flatten}$ is a function that flattens any 2 dimensional matrix into a 1 dimensional row vector in row-major order.
+Finally, we can decompose the above equation into the following vector by vector multiplication
 $$
 \nabla L(\textbf{z}^l) \ J_{\textbf{z}^l}(\textbf{w}^l) =
 \text{flatten} \left( \left[